cisco/mindmeld/source/userguide/custom_features.rst

 Working with User-Defined Features
 ==================================

-In addition to the features available for each NLP classifier in Workbench, you can also define your own custom feature extractors that are relevant to your application.
+In addition to the features available for each NLP classifier in MindMeld, you can also define your own custom feature extractors that are relevant to your application.
-User-defined features must follow the same format as Workbench's in-built features.
+User-defined features must follow the same format as MindMeld's in-built features.
 In this section, we will examine the components of a feature extractor function and explain how to write your own custom features.